Edward Winterhalder: Career

-A television show titled Heavy Duty Bikers, slated to be filmed in the United Kingdom, is in development with The Hunger Games producer Jim Miller and Winterhalder as of July 2025.
-Set in the world of outlaw bikers in northern England, the show is based on six of British author Iain Parke's novels and will credit Jim Miller, Henry Cole (presenter), Graham Spencer, Winterhalder and Parke as executive producers.
+A television show titled Heavy Duty Bikers, set in the world of outlaw bikers in northern England, is in development as of July 2025, with The Hunger Games producer Jim Miller, Henry Cole, Graham Spencer, Winterhalder and British author Iain Parke credited as executive producers.
+It is based on six of Parke's novels.

-In May 2025, a television show titled Quebec Biker War is in development.
-The series is based on Winterhalder's two-volume autobiography Searching for my Identity and his non-fiction book The Assimilation, co-authored with Wil De Clercq.
-The scripted drama will depict events related to the Quebec Biker War, a violent conflict between rival outlaw motorcycle clubs in Canada during the 1990s and early 2000s.

 Since 2005, Winterhalder has authored or co-authored books, and produced television shows about the Harley-Davidson biker culture.
-He is the creator/executive producer of the Quebec Biker War, Steel Horse Cowboys: Leather, Chrome & Thunder, Real American Bikers, Biker Chicz, and Living on the Edge: Riding with the Vietnam Vets Motorcycle Club in Pennsylvania television shows, and is the subject of a feature-length documentary movie that was being filmed in 2015 and 2016 in Pennsylvania, Michigan and Dubai.
+He is the creator/executive producer of the Quebec Biker War, Steel Horse Cowboys: Leather, Chrome & Thunder, Real American Bikers, Biker Chicz, and Living on the Edge: Riding with the Vietnam Vets Motorcycle Club in Pennsylvania television shows, and is the subject of a feature-length documentary movie that was filmed in 2015 and 2016 in Pennsylvania, Michigan and Dubai.

-Winterhalder is a consultant to the entertainment industry for television shows and feature films that focus on the biker lifestyle, has appeared in TV shows on National Geographic aka Nat Geo (US, Australia, UK & New Zealand), History Television (Canada), the History Channel (US & Australia), Global TV (Canada), Prime TV (New Zealand), and the AB Groupe (France, Switzerland, Austria, Belgium, the Netherlands and southwest Germany), and has been interviewed on Fox News Channel, the O'Reilly Factor hosted by Bill O'Reilly, ABC Nightline, MSNBC's NewsNation with Tamron Hall, Inside Edition, and CBC.
+Winterhalder is a consultant to the entertainment industry for television shows and feature films that focus on the biker lifestyle, has appeared in television shows on National Geographic (US, Australia, UK and New Zealand), History Television (Canada), the History Channel (US and Australia), Global TV (Canada), Prime TV (New Zealand), and the AB Groupe (Europe), and has been interviewed on Fox News Channel, the O'Reilly Factor hosted by Bill O'Reilly, ABC Nightline, MSNBC's NewsNation with Tamron Hall, and Inside Edition.

-He has been a featured author on Bravo TV's "The Word" in the same episode as JK Rowling; appeared in the Outlaw Bikers television series in Canada; been quoted in magazines and newspapers such as GQ, Vice Media, USA Today, Seattle Weekly, and the Austin Chronicle; and was a keynote speaker at the 2019 Emirates Airline Festival of Literature in Dubai; the session was moderated by Sameer Al Jaberi, a native of the United Arab Emirates.
+He has been a featured author on Bravo TV's "The Word" in the same episode as JK Rowling; appeared in the Outlaw Bikers television series in Canada; been quoted in magazines and newspapers such as GQ, Vice Media, USA Today, Seattle Weekly, and the Austin Chronicle.